-Surveys were conducted by walking north-south transects at 10-yard intervals through the Project site and 100 yards beyond the Project boundary.
+Surveys were conducted by walking north-south transects at 10-yard intervals through the Project site and 200 yards beyond the Project boundary.
 The survey techniques used during this assessment have been approved by the U.S. Fish and Wildlife Service for determining the presence or absence of the burrowing owl and desert tortoise and represents an intensive survey effort that resulted in no officially listed or federally protected species being overlooked.

-The elevation of the Project site is approximately 963 feet above sea level.
-The only natural topographical relief consists of sand hummocks that rise from one to two feet above their base.
-The hummocks have been formed by creosote shrubs that interrupt the flow of sand carrying wind coming from the west of the Mission Creek floodplain.
+The elevation of the Project site is approximately 1,025 feet above sea level.
+The only natural topographical relief consists of sand hummocks that rise from one to three feet above their base.
+The hummocks have been formed by shrubs that interrupt the flow of sand carrying wind coming from the Mission Creek floodplain.
+Shrubs reduce wind velocity and result in sand deposits or hummocks surrounding the shrubs or large rock.
+The environment of the project site is included as part of the desert scrub habitat of the valley floor as described in the CVMSHCP.

 The Project specific biological assessment indicates there are no naturally occurring springs or permanent aquatic habitats in or near the Project site.
 No blue-line stream (streams or dry washes) are shown on the U.S. Geological Survey (USGS) maps for the Project site nor are there botanical indicators of such corridors.
 The biological report states that there should be no need to obtain streambed alteration permits from state or federal agencies, and no habitat evaluation or state or federal streambed alteration permits are required.

 Soil characteristics are uniform over the entire site.
 Surface soil is composed of windblown alluvium created by persistent winds from the west.
 This process increased in intensity with the drying out of the Coachella Valley at the close of the Pleistocene epoch ending 10,000 years before present.
 Subsurface soils can be comparatively course sand with some gravel indicating periods of surface water flow in prehistoric time.
 The presence of a few widely scattered boulders also indicates past surface flows.
-Relatively undisturbed desert scrub habitat surround the project site.

-The site may be suitable habitat for the Coachella Valley Milk Vetch, Coachella Valley Jerusalem cricket and the Coachella Valley giant sand-treader cricket, and Palm Springs ground squirrel even though none of these species were detected.
+The federally endangered Coachella Valley Milk Vetch may occur on site as it has been found in the general region.
+The site appears to be suitable for the Coachella Valley Jerusalem cricket and the Coachella Valley giant sand-treader cricket, even though none of these species were detected.
+The Palm Springs ground squirrel is also likely to occur within site boundaries.
 Each of these organisms is covered under the CVMSHCP and mitigation is provided under the plan through the payment of fees.